erinbuckels/starter-academic/content/project/short-dark-tetrad-sd4/index.md

   focal_point: Smart
   preview_only: false
 ---
-**Description:** The SD4 is a 28-item questionnaire to assess the Dark Tetrad of Personality: Subclinical psychopathy, sadism, narcissism, and Machiavellianism.

-Items can be administered with or without the sub-headings.

-**FOUR IDENTITIES QUESTIONNAIRE**

 Rate your agreement with each statement using the below 5-point scale:

 | Strongly Disagree | Disagree | Neutral | Agree | Strongly Agree |